Whether starting a freelance business or running a growing agency or B2B brand, generating quality leads is the name of the game.

 Let’s take a look at the homepage for Hollander Law Firm to see this in action:

-Straight away, we can see two clear CTAs – one to contact Hollander for a free consultation with their online booking app, and another to request a free case review.
-Simple but effective!
+We see two clear CTAs – one to contact Hollander for a free consultation with their online booking app and another to request a free case review.

-Trust factors vary from one industry to another.
-Prospects in one sector might expect you to use certain words or phrases; those in another might look out for specific accreditations and qualifications.
+Of course, trust factors can vary from one industry to another.
+For example, prospects in one sector might expect you to use certain words or phrases, while those in another might expect specific accreditations and qualifications.

-- Marketing agencies can reference how much revenue, or how many customers, they won for a certain client
+- Marketing agencies can reference how much revenue, or how many customers, they won for a specific client

 So what have we learned here?